SudhagarS/sudhagars.github.io/_posts/2016-12-01-complexity-first-steps.markdown

 ---
 layout: post
 title:  "First steps in mitigating Software Complexity"
-date:   2016-07-25 16:00:00 +0530
+date:   2016-11-01 16:00:00 +0530
-categories: software-leadership software-development
+categories: software-development
 tags: software-development software-leadership
 excerpt:
 ---

 You are leading a software development team of more than 10 developers.
 Your code base has grown so complex that shipping features takes longer than it used to.
-In that case, along the lines of famous [mandate](https://plus.google.com/+RipRowan/posts/eVeouesvaVX) by Jeff Bezos, this is what I propose you do.
+In that case, along the lines of famous [mandate](https://plus.google.com/+RipRowan/posts/eVeouesvaVX) by Jeff Bezos, this is the mandate I propose you issue to your team.

 1. No one talks with anyone else in the team.